 Obviously, as a preliminary matter, when you’re selecting a new eyepiece, one of the first considerations should be how it fits in with the eyepieces you already have – particularly, your magnification scheme.
 Of course, to figure out your magnification, you simply take the focal length of your telescope (1200mm for an f/6 8-inch dob) and divide it by the focal length of the eyepiece.
 For example, if you have, say, 25mm and 10mm Plossls that came with your 8-inch dob, they’re giving you 48x and 120x respectively.
 So, the first analysis is to fill in magnification “gaps” you have – like a high-powered eyepiece, or more of a mid-powered eyepiece.
 But that’s just the first thing you’re looking at.

-People seem to think that if they spend more, $100 an eyepiece, $200, $300, even more, that they will see more; that the view will somehow be better.
-That the eyepiece will somehow be even sharper and show even more detail than a cheaper eyepiece.
+People seem to think that if they spend more, $100 an eyepiece, $200, $300, even more, that they will see more; that the view will somehow be better; that the eyepiece will somehow be even sharper and show even more detail than a cheaper eyepiece.
 Well, as a general matter, it won’t.
 Something like that may have been true 40 or even 25 years ago, when there was more variability in the quality of eyepieces.
-But today’s eyepieces are pretty uniformly manufactured to very high quality standards, with excellent anti-reflection coatings, so that that just isn’t true any longer.
+Today’s eyepieces are pretty uniformly manufactured to very high quality standards, with excellent anti-reflection coatings, so that that just isn’t true any longer.
+There is no magic pixie dust sprinkled on premium eyepieces that all of a sudden reveal to you that which wasn’t previously there.

 When you spend more for an eyepiece, say above $50 or so, you’re paying for three things: eye relief, apparent field of view, and better correction.